LacunaSpace/basicmac/README.md

    `LMIC_CONTROLLED_BY_DIO3`.
 With Makefile-based stm32, define
    `LMIC_DIO3_CONTROLS_TCXO` on the compiler commandline.

+ - 2020-07-14: On SX126x, DIO2 is no longer configured to control a TXRX
+   antenna switch by default.
+If your board needs this (most likely it does), it must be explicitly enabled.
+On Arduino, set the `tx` field of the pin map to `LMIC_CONTROLLED_BY_DIO2`.
+With Makefile-based stm32, define `LMIC_DIO2_CONTROLS_TXRX` on the compiler commandline.

 ### Relation to other projects

 BasicMAC is a privately developed fork of LMIC, which was released